DorukCem/Logger/ReadMe.md

-# Logtar - A Flexible Logging Library for Rust
+# A Flexible Logging Library for Rust

-Logtar is a customizable logging library for Rust applications, featuring rolling log files based on size and time thresholds.
-It allows fine-grained control over logging levels, log file configurations, and dynamic configuration via JSON files.
+This is a customizable logging library for Rust applications, featuring rolling log files based on size and time thresholds.
+It allows control over logging levels, log file configurations, and dynamic configuration via JSON files.

 ---